yajra/laravel-datatables-docs/response-fractal.md

 });
 ```

-Thus you can make use of Laravel API Resource
+Thus you can make use of Laravel API Resource.

 ```php
 use DataTables;